jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

 (4) An adjudicator who is satisfied that it is appropriate to do so may appoint a substitute assessor under section 82(3)(b).

 ### 11 Remuneration and allowances of assessors
-The Department for Courts must pay assessors the remuneration and allowances determined for assessors from time to time by the Minister who is responsible for the Department for Courts.
+The Ministry of Justice must pay assessors the remuneration and allowances determined for assessors from time to time by the Minister who is responsible for the Ministry of Justice.

 ### 12 Immunity of witnesses, adjudicators, and assessors
 (1) Witnesses have the same privileges and immunities in relation to the hearings of a Disputes Tribunal as they would have if the hearings were proceedings in a court of law.